hmchen47/DevOps/CICD/k8sFund-LFS258/02-K8sBasic.md

     + connecting containers across multiple hosts, scaling them, deploying applications w/o downtime
     + service discovery among several aspects
 + [Kubernetes][k8s]:
-    + a sey of primitives and a powerful open and extensible API
+    + a set of primitives and a powerful open and extensible API
-    + an open-source system for automating deployment, scaling, and management of containerized applications
+    + an open-source system for automating deployment, scaling, and management of containerized application
     + originated from Borg @ Google, 15 yrs experience
     + Helmsman = pilot of the ship
     + the pilot of a ship of containers